- Indoor and Outdoor

 The Linlithgow Story Museum has not told us about their dining options.

-The Linlithgow Story Museum has not told us if they are fully wheelchair friendly.
+No, The Linlithgow Story Museum is not wheelchair friendly.

-The Linlithgow Story Museum has not told us if they are fully pushchair friendly.
+No, The Linlithgow Story Museum have stated they are not pushchair friendly.

 The Linlithgow Story Museum has not told us if they are dog friendly.